vccw/vccw.github.io/vcf.md

 There’s no better way to enjoy a spring Saturday than by spending it at the Violet Crown Festival.
 Admission is free.

+To volunteer, fill in [our application form at VolunteerSpot](https://www.volunteerspot.com/login/entry/103864880005).

 To get up-to-date information, check the [Violet Crown Festival page on Facebook](https://www.facebook.com/VioletCrownFestival).
 We are making frequent updates there with announcements of artists and activities.